ukhsa-collaboration/snapperdb/README.md

 First things first, we are going to assume you work at PHE on the HPC infrastructure.
 If you don't then I need to update this documentation.

+Because of problems with our java executibles, you need to have set the $PICARD_TOOLS_PATH env variable to be the path to the picard tools executibles.
+If you are working on the PHE infrastructure, this will happen automatically when you load the picard tools module.

 ### Version

 0.2